LamakerOfficial/help-center/_posts/minecraft/general/2021-09-06-server-softwares.md

 Vanilla Bedrock is the default Bedrock software provided by Minecraft.
 It does not support plugins.

 ### Cloudburst
-[Cloudburst](https://cloudburstmc.org/) is an optimized fork of Cloudburst Nukkit written in Java that supports Nukkit plugins.
+[CloudburstMC](https://cloudburstmc.org) (aka NukkitX) is an optimized fork of Nukkit that supports Nukkit plugins.